 - Disposable Plate Painting

 You have disposable plates?
-I give an idea, Paint them. 😀
+I have an idea, Paint them. 😀

 I collected some of the disposable plates I had in my kitchen and painted them.
-Now our dinning are is smiling.
+Now our dinning area is smiling.

 What all you will need:

 Disposable plates, Acrylic paint set, Brushes, Thumb pins

 Love plants, how they can make it so lively.
 We have added alot of plants in different nook & corner of the house.

 Where can you find them:

 You can add plants to walls too using these plant holders.
 They can hold up good amount of water & need no drilling on the wall.
 They come with stick-on hooks.

 Before going for acrylic painting I stared out with sketching.
 Small doodles to bigger ones.
 Now this has become quite a wall in our home everyone loves to see.